Walshj73/data-processing-bot/README.md

-# The Revolution of Artificial Intelligence in Plant Imaging Sensors: A Systematic Literature Review
+# Advancements in Imaging Sensors and AI for Plant Stress Detection: A Systematic Literature Review

 The Data Processing Bot is a Python script designed to automate data processing tasks using the PyAutoGUI and Pyperclip libraries.
 It interacts with various applications to extract, process, and manage data in specific workflows.

+For this bot to succeed the user needs to customise the script to their own system.
+This script and all experiments were performed on a Ubuntu machine.
+However, the script should run on any OS as long as the user has installed the required python libraries.

 ## Features